Honda EG4000CL - 3500/4000W Portable Generator

 Power & Run Time

-The EG4000CL's fuel tank holds 6.3 gallons, ensuring uninterrupted operation for around 14.8 hours at 50% load with a full tank (fuel consumption approximately 0.43 GPH).
+Thanks to a fuel capacity of 6.3 gallons, the EG4000CL can operate for around 14.8 hours at 50% load with a full tank (fuel consumption around 0.43 GPH).

 Outlets